ShaharKoza/ShaharKoza/README.md

 ### Hi, I'm Shahar 👋

-CS student who likes building things that actually get used: AI agents, automations, and apps that solve real problems.
+I like building things that actually get used: AI agents, automations, and apps that solve real problems.
+I work as a NOC operator and AI automation developer. 🎓 B.Sc. in Computer Science.

 **What I've built:**